 (8) Consultation with Stakeholders – moved by Damon Marchand, RMT

-The following are five of the resolutions raised by registrants at the AGM (PDF), and the CMTBC Board’s response to the resolutions:
+The following are the CMTBC Board’s responses to the eight resolutions raised by registrants at the AGM (PDF):

 CMTBC provides accommodation for RMTs who experience difficulty taking the College’s online courses for reasons that are recognized under BC human rights law.
 (Federal human rights legislation, referred to in the resolution, is not applicable to CMTBC, which operates within provincial legislative jurisdiction.)
 The learning management software used by CMTBC – Brightspace by D2L – is an industry-leading product that provides features allowing, for example, the accommodation of visually- and hearing-impaired course takers.
 Additionally, RMTs who are legally entitled to accommodation are given extensive support by College staff.